When It Hurts So Bad You Can’t Stand It

 • Cell phone

-• Breath…
+• Breath

 It motivates people that sign-up for church programs and events too.
 Yes, I know.
-They should sign-up because they want to engage spiritually, but that’s not the reality.
+They should sign-up because they want to engage spiritually, but that’s not always the reality.

+Often it’s because they expect or hope to get something from the event.
 So when planning church events, focus your marketing message on benefits.
 Because you need to convince the reader it will add something positive to their life.

 But wait, you say.
 What about when people serve from altruistic motives?